010: Landau, Luckman and Lake (and Jasmine Falls)

 Logan acknowledges, “I wasn’t in control of my own mind most of the time.”

-While it is unclear what happened after the events involving Frank Simpson, it seems Logan extricated himself from this mysterious organization and travels the world, starting with Rio de Janeiro …
+It seems Logan extricates himself from this mysterious organization and travels the world, starting with Rio de Janeiro …

 Wolverine: Black Rio (Nov 1998)